1. 705. 304. 6246

 Needless to say, in the very same manner, disease is being treated by allopathic medicine, therefore, making the patients, already nervous and agitated, feeling even more anxious, angry, sad, or even depressed…

 But, as someone put it, every experience in life – pleasant or unpleasant – is actually a blessing in disguise pushing us to our highest good.
 Disease, then, as a part of our life, also should be perceived as an experience and – at the same time – a challenging opportunity, painful yet necessary, to turn us to the spiritual dimension of our life.

 By doing so, we begin to think of our condition as a result of the possible faults or negligence on our side, first spiritual, then physiological.

 Even clinical medical studies have confirmed the power of our attitudes and beliefs and, consequently, their influence on our wellness and well-being.
 The existence of our inner resources to heal has also been medically acknowledged.

-Health professionals are familiar with the fact that spirituality has a strong effect on their patients’ decisions about their health and illness, including their choices of treatments.
+Health professionals are familiar with the fact that spirituality has a strong effect on peoples’ decisions about their health and illness, including their choices of treatments.

 First, however, we must enable ourselves to tap into these hidden inner resources.
 It can only be done by evoking the power of our inborn spirituality, regardless of us being religious or not.
 (Mind you, if spirituality is not being nurtured, it can wither up and die, especially in this secular age).